MaximusSantosa/emp/README.md

 # HR Department

 This project is to help HR Department of P.T.
-Bapintri to visualize breakdown stats on their employees
+Bapintri to visualize stats on their employees

 ## Built With